 - EBIT margin (before special items)

 Revenue growth (at constant currency): Since the Schaeffler Group’s economic success is based on a long-term growth strategy, significant importance is attached to the performance indicator revenue growth.
 Revenue growth is a relative indicator and measures the change in revenue compared to the prior year.
-In order to increase the comparability over time, the Schaeffler Group reports revenue growth at constant currency.
+In order to make the evaluation of the company’s results of operations as transparent as possible and to increase the comparability over time, the Schaeffler Group reports revenue growth at constant currency.

 EBIT margin (before special items): The EBIT margin is used as an indicator of the Schaeffler Group’s operating performance.
 The EBIT margin is a relative indicator calculated as the ratio of EBIT to revenue.
 This ratio measures the company’s profitability and indicates how successfully the company’s operating business is being managed.
 Thus, group management ensures that the Schaeffler Group is growing profitably while utilizing capital efficiently.
 The EBIT margin is calculated before special items in order to make the operating performance more comparable over time.

-Free cash flow: Traditionally, the Schaeffler Group’s growth has been financed from internal sources.
+Free cash flow before cash in- and outflows for M&A activities: Traditionally, the Schaeffler Group’s growth has been financed from internal sources.
 The primary performance indicator of the group’s ability to generate internal financing is free cash flow, which is defined as the sum of cash flows from operating activities and cash flows from investing activities.
 Free cash flow measures the company’s ability to convert its operating performance to cash inflows in order to finance ongoing operations and any required capital expenditures from the company’s own operating activities.
 Along with profitability, the key factors affecting free cash flow are effective management of working capital as well as the level of capital expenditures.
+In order to make the evaluation of the company’s results of operations as transparent as possible and improve comparability over time, the Schaeffler Group reports free cash flow, one of its key operating financial performance indicators, before cash in- and outflows for M&A activities.

 More on trends in the indicators discussed above in chapter "Course of business"